Choosing a Major

 Undergraduate Study Away

 Many prehealth students ask if it is feasible or desirable for them to study abroad.
 With careful planning, this is an excellent idea.
 We strongly encourage students to make full use of NYU's global network to study in another country while an undergradute.
 You could plan to spend either a summer, a semester, or a full year abroad.
 If you plan to spend a full year overseas, you must bear in mind that you will need to complete all your prehealth courses in a U.S. college in time for the MCAT.
 NYU sites qualify as a US college and you can complete your prehealth requirements at sites such as NYU London, NYU Tel Aviv, NYU Shanghai, and NYU Abu Dhabi.

-NYU currently offers Principles of Biology I & II, General Physics I & II, and Organic Chemistry I & II with labs at its site in London.
+NYU currently offers Principles of Biology I & II, General Physics I & II, with labs at its site in London.
+Organic Chemistry I & II are on pause through the 2022-23 school year but plan to resume in Fall 2023.
 Part I of a two-semester sequence is offered in the fall and Part II in the spring; there are not summer options away but we do not recommend summer science.
 NYU Tel Aviv and NYU's portal campuses in Shanghai and Abu Dhabi also offer science coursework that may be appropriate for prehealth students in specific majors, and Abu Dhabi has recently offered the opportunity to take Organic Chemistry I in the spring and II in the fall.
 Note that, as grades earned at NYU sites will appear on your regular NYU transcript, they are acceptable to all health professional schools in this country.